Training your puppy to walk on a lead is a vital part of their education, but it can take some puppies a while to get used to this new experience.

 Step 3

 Now it’s time to add your lead.
-Ideally, this should be connected to a harness rather than their collar, to protect your puppy’s neck.
-Use a lightweight lead and start just asking your puppy to follow you around the house as they were before.
+Ideally, this should be connected to a harness rather than to their collar, to protect your puppy’s neck.
+Use a lightweight lead and start by just asking your puppy to follow you around the house as they were before.
 Allow the lead to trail behind them but make sure it can’t get caught on anything and never leave your puppy unattended with their harness and lead on.
 After a few sessions like this, you can pick up the lead and hold it lightly in your hand.

 Step 4